Master of Science (MSc) in Clinical Embryology

 The course runs over a period of one year, from October to September, incorporating the three University of Oxford terms: Michaelmas, Hilary and Trinity.

 Fundamental reproductive science and laboratory methods/practical skills are taught in the first term (Michaelmas) over five discrete Modules.
 Applied and clinical aspects are delivered in the second term (Hilary) over a further set of five Modules.
 Each Module is delivered over a period of one to three weeks and together, the ten Modules comprise the 'core content' of the course.
 The third term (Trinity) is extended to allow sufficient time for a high quality laboratory research project.

 We place significant emphasis on the acquisition of practical laboratory skills.
-Students will receive individual training on micromanipulation equipment and benefit from watching and discussing live video commentaries of clinical procedures on human gametes and embryos taking place within IVI UK laboratories.
+Students will receive individual training on micromanipulation equipment and benefit from observing clinical procedures on human gametes and embryos taking place in Oxford Fertility IVF laboratories.
 Our students also attend professional development seminars covering a wide range of topics including medical ethics, business and management skills, communication and presentation skills, intellectual property and experimental design.

-The deadline for applications for the MSc in Clinical Embryology course starting in October 2020 is 12 noon (midday) GMT on Friday 10th January 2020.
+We are still open for applications for the MSc in Clinical Embryology course starting in October 2020.